India's 2011 World Cup winning team: Where are they now?

 India didn’t have it easy throughout the tournament.
 After a crushing win against Bangladesh, they played out a thrilling tie against England.
 They then won a couple of games before South Africa handed them their first and only loss of the tournament.
 They wrapped up the group stages by beating Windies.
 In the knockouts, India beat defending champions Australia in the quarter-final, arch-rivals Pakistan in the semi-final and co-hosts Sri Lanka in the final to lift the title.

-It’s been almost eight years since that Dhoni-led side won the World Cup.
-Hence, with another World Cup just a few months away, let’s look back at India’s World Cup winning squad of 2011 and where each member is at the moment in their career (or life).
+It’s been almost 10 years since that Dhoni-led side won the World Cup.
+Hence, with another World Cup just a few months away, let’s look back at India’s World Cup-winning squad of 2011 and where each member is at the moment in their career (or life).

 Mahendra Singh Dhoni etched his name in the history books as he became just the second Indian captain to lift the World Cup.
 After a quiet tournament with the bat, Dhoni walked out and scored a fabulous 91 to help India chase down 275 in the final.